soner-boztas/visual-update-express-docs/docs/faq/index.md

     No, all you need is at least a minimal HTTP/web server.

-??? question "How can I integrate the Visual Update [build system] into a CD-pipeline?"
+??? question "How can I integrate the Visual Update build system into a CD-pipeline?"

-    Unfortunately, this is not supported at the moment.
-You are only able to build DUP's from the InstallForge build system graphical user interface, making automation via scripts impossible.
-We understand this great need, though, and will come up with a convenient solution in the near future.
+    Yes, this is supported through the InstallForge CLI builder (available with InstallForge version 1.5.0+).
+    You can find more information about this in the [InstallForge documentation](https://docs.installforge.net/).